matuteiglesias/journal/content/Business/2024-03-09_Developed_Framework_for_Secure_Electronic_Voting.md

 ---
 title: "Developed Framework for Secure Electronic Voting"
-tags: ['Electronic Voting', 'University Governance', 'Security', 'Implementation', 'Regulatory Compliance']
+tags: ['Electronic Voting', 'University', 'Security', 'Codep', 'Governance']
 created: 2024-03-09
 publish: true
 ---

 ## 📅 2024-03-09 — Session: Developed Framework for Secure Electronic Voting

-**🕒 00:15–00:50**
+**🕒 00:20–00:50**
-**🏷️ Labels**: Electronic Voting, University Governance, Security, Implementation, Regulatory Compliance
+**🏷️ Labels**: Electronic Voting, University, Security, Codep, Governance
 **📂 Project**: Business
 **⭐ Priority**: MEDIUM

-### Session Goal
+**Session Goal:**
-The session aimed to explore and develop a comprehensive framework for implementing secure electronic voting systems, particularly within a university setting.
+The session aimed to explore and develop a comprehensive framework for implementing a secure electronic voting system, particularly within a university context.

-### Key Activities
+**Key Activities:**
-- **Protocolo de Votación Electrónica Segura**: Developed a framework to ensure integrity, confidentiality, and authenticity in electronic voting.
+1. **Protocolo de Votación Electrónica Segura:** Analyzed a secure protocol to ensure the integrity, confidentiality, and authenticity of votes in non-presential voting.
-- **Implementación de un Sistema de Votación Electrónica**: Proposed considerations for technical support, pilot testing, voter training, regulatory compliance, and accessibility.
+2. **Implementation Considerations:** Detailed considerations for implementing electronic voting, including technical support, pilot testing, voter training, regulatory compliance, and accessibility.
-- **Contradicciones en la Implementación de Votación Electrónica**: Identified contradictions between current regulations and electronic voting implementation, suggesting legal reviews and regulatory modifications.
+3. **Addressing Contradictions:** Reflected on contradictions between current regulations and electronic voting implementation, focusing on security, legality, and transparency.
+Suggested legal reviews and regulatory modifications.
-- **El papel de los Consejos Departamentales**: Analyzed the advisory role of Departmental Councils in university governance and suggested strategies to enhance decision-making impact.
+4. **Role of CoDep in Governance:** Analyzed the consultative role of Departmental Councils in university governance and strategies to enhance their decision-making impact.
-- **Influence of CoDep in Decision-Making**: Explored how CoDep can influence university policy through proposals and formal requests.
+5. **Influence on Educational Policy:** Explored how CoDep can influence university policy through proposals and formal requests, despite not issuing binding resolutions.
-- **Implementation and Evaluation of Electronic Voting System**: Detailed stages and roles for implementing electronic voting in universities, involving various stakeholders.
+6. **Execution Plan for University Voting:** Developed a structured process for implementing electronic voting in universities, detailing stages and institutional roles.

-### Achievements
+**Achievements:**
-- Established a secure framework for electronic voting.
+- Developed a comprehensive framework for secure electronic voting.
-- Developed a comprehensive plan for electronic voting implementation in universities.
+- Identified regulatory contradictions and suggested resolutions.
-- Identified and addressed regulatory contradictions.
+- Outlined roles of various university bodies in the voting process.

-### Pending Tasks
+**Pending Tasks:**
-- Conduct a legal review and propose regulatory modifications.
+- Further legal review and regulatory adjustments for electronic voting.
-- Initiate pilot testing and voter training programs.
+- Pilot testing and stakeholder training for the electronic voting system.